n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 My situation and your situation are different so we can’t really compare what I did to how you decide to do it.

 I started with a lot of google and youtube.
+What motivated my interest in learning was haacking, and there is so much research that goes into it.
+A great platform to get started today that didn't exist when I began is [Tryhackme](https://tryhackme.com/).
+I started with [Vulnhub](https://www.vulnhub.com/) myself.

 Then I moved onto Udemy for Colt Steele’s Web Dev Bootcamp which also led me into the A+, Network +, Security +, Cysa +, and you get the point.
 I bought courses for around $10 each, and only bought when the sales came up.
 Then I pursued certifications and a degree.
 I want to stress that certifications or a degree are not always required, but I had a gap in my work history that plagued me.

 ### For my Public Safety, Law Enforcement, Fire/EMS Friends -